Giorgionocera/go-bitsong/x/nft/spec/01_concepts.md

 Now it is the turn of the `NFT Metadata`.
 Once you produced them (we suggest to follow the [OpenSea standard](https://docs.opensea.io/docs/metadata-standard)), you need to store them in decentralized file networks so that can't be modified by a central party (e.g., on IPFS or Arweave).

 ### 3. Create "**Normal**" NFT
 At this point, it is possible to create a new *NFT*.
 Here you need to define all the information about the *NFT*, like the `Collection` the *NFT* belongs to, the information about the `Creators`, the `Metadata` uri and so on.
+This operation require the creator to pay an issue fee.
+At the moment, this coins are burned.
 That's all.
 If you want to try, the command from the CLI is `bitsongd tx nft create-nft`.

 ### 4. Prepare the **Metadata** for "multiple-edition" NFT